Media-Bias-Group/Neural-Media-Bias-Detection-Using-Distant-Supervision-With-BABE/README.md

 - "label_opinion": opinion label for the sentence ("Expresses writer's opinion" or "Somewhat factual but also opinionated" or "Entirely factual".
 - "biased_words": words marked as biased by the annotators.

+# Description of scripts
+- "data_set_evaluation.ipynb": script containing relevant code and results for the evaluation of the data sets (agreement calculations, label distribution...).

+# Other files